Gross-Hopkins Duals of Higher Real K-theory Spectra: The monochromatic layer

 In particular, this holds for $A = \E_*/I_k^{\infty}$. \end{lem} \begin{proof} Again, we prove the claim for $C_p$ and note that the claim for $G$ and $F$ then follows by taking fixed points.
 Further, in the case $k=0$, the claim is that $H^s(C_p, p^{-1}A)=0$ for $s>0$, which holds because $|C_p|$ is invertible in $p^{-1}A$.
 So we assume that $k \geq 1$.

 The group $C_p$ has periodic Tate cohomology, so it is enough to prove that ${H}^s(C_p, v_k^{-1}A )$ is zero for $s>0$.
 Let $\cE$ be the collection of those $I_k$--torsion $\E_*\E$--comodules $A$ for which $v_k^{-1}H^s(C_p,A) \cong H^s(C_p,v_k^{-1}A)$ vanishes for all $s>0$.
 On the one hand, $\cE$ is closed under internal shifts, extensions, and filtered colimits, since taking $C_p$--group cohomology commutes with filtered colimits.
-On the other hand, every $\E_*\E$--comodule $A$ can be written as a union over its finitely generated subcomodules; note that if $A$ is $I_k$--torsion, so are its subcomodules.
-According to the Landweber filtration theorem, every finitely generated $I_k$--torsion $\E_*\E$--comodule is an iterated extension of cyclic comodules $\E_*/I_{k'}$ with $k' \ge k$, up to internal shifts.
+On the other hand, every $\E_*\E$--comodule can be written as a union over its finitely generated subcomodules.
+Moreover, if $A$ is $I_k$--power-torsion, so are its subcomodules.
+According to the Landweber filtration theorem, every finitely generated $I_k$--power-torsion $\E_*\E$--comodule is an iterated extension of cyclic comodules $\E_*/I_{k'}$ with $k' \ge k$, up to internal shifts.